Bussy-le-Château: Demographics

-In 2017 the commune had 171 inhabitants.
+The inhabitants of the commune are known as Bussinais (masculine) and Bussinaises (feminine) in French.

 Economy

 Most of the inhabitants of the village derive their income from intensive agriculture (wheat, barley, canola, peas, alfalfa, beets, potatoes, carrots, and, in the past, tobacco, corn, sunflower, lentils...).
 There are also some cattle.
 A local vegetable called the Boulette de Bussy (Bussy dumpling), is a variety of turnip known for its finesse and cooked notably at the starred restaurant "Les Crayères" in Reims.

 It is possible to stay in Bussy-le-Château in a guesthouse.